deckhouse/deckhouse/modules/301-prometheus-metrics-adapter/docs/USAGE.md

   groups:
   - name: prometheus-metrics-adapter.mymetric # recommended template
     rules:
-    - record: kube_adapter_metric_mymetric # the name of the new metric
+    - record: kube_adapter_metric_mymetric # the name of the new metric.
+Pay attention!
+The 'kube_adapter_metric_' prefix is required.
       expr: sum(ingress_nginx_detail_sent_bytes_sum) by (namespace,ingress) # The results of this request will be passed to the final metric; there is no reason to include excess labels into it.
 ```
 {% endraw %}